Murder of Pamela Werner: Inadequate sourcing by French

 French comes in for criticism on his own for his poor sourcing.
 In an Asia Times interview, the authors note, he implied he had relied on the police and autopsy reports from the case but never cited them in his own footnotes for the book.
 They question whether French really saw them, since archivists at the Rockefeller Archive Center, which keeps all of PUMC's prewar records since the school was established with that family's money, have found no report from an autopsy performed later than 1933.
 Most of French's reconstructed account of the investigation comes entirely from Werner's letters.
 Likewise, any police records from that era did not survive the war years.

 Werner himself, the site authors note, did not always hew strictly to his theory that Prentice and the nudists were responsible.
 Just before war began in December 1941, he wrote Ambassador Sir Archibald Clark Kerr that, instead of Prentice, he now suspected the Chinese student whose nose he had broken after accusing him of having had relations with Pamela.
-French also cited a 1948 account of the murder and investigation written by Fulton Oursler, under his "Anthony Abbot" pseudonym, based entirely on what Oursler learned while talking to reporters in a Shanghai bar on a visit there and then reviewing newspaper articles about it in his hotel, never coming any closer to Peking.
+French also cited a 1948 account of the murder and investigation written by Fulton Oursler, under his "Anthony Abbot" pseudonym, based entirely on what Oursler learned while talking to reporters in a Shanghai bar on a visit there and then reviewing newspaper articles about it in his hotel, never coming any closer to Beijing.
 It is the apparent source for French's depiction of Pamela's last words before leaving the skating rink, much more fanciful than what her friends recalled her actually saying.
-Abbot also theorizes that the murder was committed by a visiting American who had similarly raped, killed and disemboweled young virgins at home; French never mentions that theory as an alternate to Werner's.
+Abbot also theorizes that the murder was committed by a visiting American who had similarly raped, killed and disembowelled young virgins at home; French never mentions that theory as an alternate to Werner's.